 Texas Health pays the full cost of Basic Life Insurance coverage for full-time and part-time benefits-eligible employees.
 If you die, your beneficiary will receive a benefit equal to one times your annual base pay, up to \$50,000.
-If you have been diagnosed as terminally ill, you may also qualify for Terminal Illness Benefit, as explained later in this section.
+If you have been diagnosed as terminally ill, you may also qualify for an Accelerated Payment of Death Benefits, as explained later in this section.